mickrideout/sub-learning-frontend/docs/prd/technical-assumptions.md

 - Subtitle files stored as static assets with efficient indexing for search functionality

 **Hosting and Infrastructure:**
-- Initial deployment on Heroku or DigitalOcean App Platform for simplicity
+- **Frontend**: Vercel deployment optimized for Next.js with global CDN and edge computing
+- **Backend**: DigitalOcean Droplet or Heroku for Flask API server
-- CDN integration (Cloudflare) for subtitle file delivery optimization
+- **Static Assets**: CDN integration (Vercel Edge Network + Cloudflare) for subtitle file delivery optimization
-- HTTPS enforcement and secure session configuration
+- **SSL/TLS**: Automatic HTTPS enforcement across all services
+- **Environment Separation**: Development, staging, and production environments with proper secrets management

 **Security and Compliance:**
 - Input sanitization for all user-generated content